top of page

 Is the Discipleship Network necessary?

-While life-on-life discipleship was the norm in the early church, that is far from true in most churches today.
+While life-on-life disciplemaking was the norm in the early church, that is far from true in most churches today.
 Have times changed?
 Do we need this type of structure as modern people?
 Consider the following:

 Only 1%